Tantima

-Tantima is a municipality located in the montane central zone in the State of Veracruz, about 220 km from state capital Xalapa.
+Tantima is a municipality located in the montane central zone in the Mexican state of Veracruz, about 220 km from the state capital Xalapa.
 It has a surface of 267.32 km2.
 It is located at 21°20′N 97°50′W. It is a village huasteco very ancient; the name is given of it steals of producing tree of a few fruits known also like sacuates or jícaras.
 Previously it was including a great extension of territory, but in 1872 Citlaltépetl's municipality is raised and in 1875 that of Tamalín, segregating both territories of Tantima's municipality.

 Toponymy

 The word Tantima may come from the huastec or nahuatl languages: tan (place) and tima (a kind of tree).